arrow-kt/arrow/arrow-site/docs/docs/patterns/monads/README.md

 This is intentional, as you can potentially have several Monad implementations for a single type or even mix non-monadic effects inside `Effect` interfaces in order to provide more expressive DSLs.
 This is notorious in the actual Arrow implementations where effects such as `Either` can perform different forms of monad bind over multiple types like `Either` and `Validated` using the same idioms.

-Arrow specifies that Monad must be implemented by a separate object or class in terms of the `Effect` interface, referred to as the "instance of Monad for type F" or "computation expression for F".
-By implementing this interface using coroutines and continuations, Arrow provides a specialization that enables readable direct async/await direct style code for any data type that provides an effect block with `bind` capabilities.
+Arrow specifies that Monad capabilities must be implemented by a separate object or class in terms of the `Effect` interface, referred to as the "instance of Monad for type F" or "computation expression for F".

 More info on binding and effects is available at [Computation Expressions and Monad Comprehensions]({{ '/patterns/monad_comprehensions' | relative_url }}), and you can find a complete section of the docs explaining it.

 ### Monad Laws

+A typical monad tutorial will place a lot of emphasis on the laws, but we find them less important to explain to folks learning about Monads for usage purposes.
+Nonetheless, here they are for the sake of completeness or for those cases where you wish to implement your own monad or Effect instances.

 There are a couple laws that the `just` constructor and `bind` need to adhere to consider the Effect a Monad with a stable implementation.
 These laws are encoded in Arrow as tests and are already applied on all `Effect` instances in the library.

-A typical monad tutorial will place a lot of emphasis on the laws, but we find them less important to explain to folks learning about Monads for usage purposes.
-Nonetheless, here they are for the sake of completeness or for those cases where you wish to implement your own monad or Effect instances.

 Let us re-write the laws in effect-notation. `effect` here represents `either`, `option` or any effect implementing `suspend bind` and a constructor here represented as `just`.